-Students are expected to have their instrument, course music, a black, three ring binder with pockets or District Issued Music Folder, pencils, and class provided music at every class meeting.
+Students are expected to have their course music and resources, a black, three ring binder with pockets and/or district issued music folder, pencils, and class provided repertoire (sheet music) at every class meeting.

 Students are expected to bring a district issued Chromebook to every class.
 It is expected that the device is fully charged and ready for use.
 Chromebooks are to remain closed and out of the work area.
 They should be utilized only with instructor direction or approval.